Jabs for votes: Lebanon's oligarchs turn to Covid bribery - RFI

 Last month, he said he would provide "20,000 doses of the Pfizer vaccine to be distributed free of charge".

+Antoine Habchi, from the Lebanese Forces party, is one of several lawmakers who have launched private vaccination drives in their constituencies.

-Antoine Habchi of the Lebanese Forces provided jabs for 1,600 people in the eastern region of Baalbek.
-"The funds were raised from the diaspora," he told AFP.
+"We have registered 1,600 people" in the eastern region of Baalbek, he told AFP.

+He insisted that the vaccination was open to all and not an electoral ploy, simply an initiative to complement a government campaign struggling to cover nationwide needs.

 - Vax pact -